SimonMaracine/SMYT/README.md

 Too many `SYN` packets in a short amount of time are usually a sign of port scanning, or SYN scanning and they could indicate the beginning of DoS attacks.
-The purpose of this program is then to detect such events and report them to the user, so that they know to quickly take some action.
+The purpose of this program is then to detect such events and report them to the user through log files, so that they know to take some action.
+SMYT will also try to mitigate these attacks by interacting with the firewall.

 *SMYT* is an acronym and it means *SMYT Monitors Your Traffic*.
 Not the best name.
 But [naming things](https://martinfowler.com/bliki/TwoHardThings.html) is hard.